What’s the Difference Between a Certified Check and a Cashier’s Check?

 Alternatives to Cashier’s Checks and Certified Checks

-What if a cashier’s check or certified check doesn’t seem like the right fit for you?
-Don’t worry; there are still other ways you can send money to someone’s account.
+If a cashier’s check or certified check doesn’t seem like the right fit for you, there are other ways you can send money to someone’s account.

 Money Orders

 When it comes to a certified check or cashier’s check vs. a money order, a money order functions much like a standard check.
 It can be bought at retail stores, supermarkets, financial institutions, and U.S. post offices.
-The payer pays for the money order upfront, so there’s no chance of overdrafting like with a check.
+The payer pays for the money order upfront, so there’s no chance of overdrafting like there is with a check.
 No bank account is required.
-At the post office, fees are likely to be less than $2 for a domestic money order of up to $1,000.
+At the post office, fees are likely to be about $3 for a domestic money order of up to $1,000.

 P2P Payments

-P2P payment services like Cash App, PayPal, Venmo, and Zelle make it easy to send cash for smaller purchases instantaneously.
-These can be ideal for daily life (for instance, when you owe friends money for dinner).
+P2P payment services like Cash App, PayPal, and Venmo make it easy to send cash for smaller purchases instantaneously.
+These may be ideal for daily life (for instance, when you owe friends money for dinner).
 This isn’t the right choice, though, when managing a large payment such as a downpayment on a home.

 Money Transfer Services